harshitapaila03/Data_Engineering_Pipeline/README.md

-# End-to-End Data Engineering System
+# ETL Data Engineering Pipeline with Cloud Integration

 This project demonstrates how to build a simple **End-to-End Data Engineering System** using a combination of popular tools like Kafka, Airflow, Spark, PostgreSQL, and Docker.
 It provides a comprehensive solution for streaming, processing, and managing data pipelines.